shaovoon/forloopbenchmark/README.md

-# forloopbenchmark
+# C++ Summing For Loop Benchmark

-C++ Summation For Loop Benchmark Results
+The initial motivation is to find out the overhead of various types of for loop in C++

 __Test Machine:__ Intel i7 6700 at 3.4 GHz